MarkulakS/MarkulakS/README.md

 <h1 id="en"> Hi there, I'm Simon</h1>

-- 🌱 I’m currently learning TypeScript 4 in Angular.
+- 🌱 I'm expanding my knowledge of TypeScript 4 in Angular and JavaScript.
 - 👯 I’m looking for a job in Front End.
 - 🔭 I’m currently working on few apps that you can see them in my, bio down there ↓